-Anticipating the “first Christmas” without my husband produced a lot of anxiety within myself.
-I remember doing last-minute run-arounds on Christmas Eve, one stop included picking up a cake from Magnolia Bakery.
+Anticipating the “first Christmas” without my husband produced a lot of anxiety within me.
+I remember doing last-minute errands on Christmas Eve, one stop included picking up a cake from Magnolia Bakery.
 My husband loved cake and sweets and getting a cake from this bakery had become a Holiday tradition for us.
 On the first Christmas Eve, my son and his girlfriend were going to pick me up, as it was my last stop before I went back home.
 There was a light snow falling and I sat outside the bakery waiting for my son to arrive.
 Suddenly, as I felt the snow on my cheeks and watched the Christmas Eve last minute hustle as couples walked by arm in arm, with packages and shopping bags, I began to silently weep.
 The tears came down my cheeks and seemed to freeze on my face.
 I couldn’t believe that I was about to celebrate Christmas without my husband and I was missing him terribly as I thought about how he loved the season and how he was no longer here to celebrate.
 I wanted to shout, “Hey, how can you people keep going on with your lives and my husband is no longer here on the planet?”

 But I didn’t, and went home, put last-minute touches on Christmas dinner, wept and wept, eventually falling into bed, silently wishing that the next day would whisk by in an instant.
 That first Christmas was small and we prayed a prayer of inclusion acknowledging our loss.
 This would remain a part of a new ritual incorporated into each succeeding year.
-Thereafter, the pain lessened little by little, brand new traditions were born, now including many more who have become a part my of my “family of friends” as well as well as my own wonderful family.
+Thereafter, the pain lessened little by little, brand new traditions were born, now including many more who have become a part my of my “family of friends” as well as my own wonderful family.

 The first holidays after the loss of a loved one are referred to as the “firsts”.
 No, I didn’t coin that word, but a few months after my father had died, I spoke to a couple and told them I was about to celebrate my first Thanksgiving without my dad.
 The wife said to me, “Oh you’re about to experience “the firsts”.Since then, I’ve come to refer to the firsts as the first holidays in a succession of holidays that occur in the first year after the death of a spouse or any loved one.
 Those who are left must figure out how to manage each occasion,now alone.Every occasion takes on a new meaning, even the less significant ones underscore the absence of the lost loved one.